 This easy, versatile chicken noodle soup recipe is made with leftovers from a Sunday roast chicken dinner, including leftover gravy.
-It’s easy to tailor the recipe too depending on what you have lurking in your fridge needing to be used up.
-This ‘Flung Together Food’ recipe post has been created in collaboration with Love Food Hate Waste.
+It’s easy to tailor the recipe depending on what you have lurking in your fridge needing to be used up.

 One of the things I take some pride in is the fact that I can rustle up a rather decent meal out of just about anything.
 Honestly, the fridge can be nearly empty and I could whip up a three-course meal that will have folk heading for seconds.
 It’s a thing I do, and truth be told, it’s one of my favourite ways of cooking.
 Challenge accepted.

-#FlungTogetherFood is a month-long campaign organised by Love Food Hate Waste.
-The aim is to raise awareness of the need for us, as consumers, to reduce our food waste and encourage others to do so too.
+It’s important to raise awareness of the need for consumers to reduce our food waste and encourage others to do so.
 Environmental issues can’t be ignored.

 I set myself a challenge at the start of the year to use up the food I already had in the house before buying new food.
 I’m pretty good with freezing leftovers, like leftover chicken gravy and shredded chicken from a Sunday roast.

-So, for my contribution to the #FlungTogetherFood campaign, I’m sharing my family favourite chicken noodle soup recipe.
+So, for my contribution to the reducing food waste message, I’m sharing my family’s favourite chicken noodle soup recipe.

 Homemade soup in a flask – a recipe for adventure